 Industrial furnaces are widely used in many industries with the main ones being metallurgy, mechanical engineering, chemicals, ceramic manufacture and building materials.

 Types of furnaces include batch ovens and kilns, vacuum furnaces, induction furnaces, laboratory furnaces.
 Common names for furnaces include boiler, heater, heating system, incinerator, kiln, stove, forge.

-Anderman Industrial Ceramics supply a wide range of ceramics and refractories to the furnace construction and repair industry within Europe and North America.
+Anderman Industrial Ceramics supply a wide range of ceramics and refractories to the furnace insulation, construction and repair industry within Europe and North America.
 Materials include, but not limited to, alumina, mullite, silica, cordierite, boron nitride, zirconia, silicon carbide.